top of page

 Tickets

 Thank you for your payment of £49.
-This ticket includes: - Access to the Live event on 31st Aug - 9 months access to on-demand presentations. - 15 hours CPD certificate (around 20 video presentations).
+This ticket includes: You should receive a separate email with instructions on how to access this conference. - 9 months access to on-demand presentations. - 15 hours CPD certificate (around 20 video presentations).

 £49.00